PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 **Use Managed Auth (~10 mins)**

-- Use Pipedream managed OAuth with Github's API (using the `octokit` npm package)
+- Use Pipedream managed OAuth with Github's API and  the `octokit` npm package
 - Retrieve details for a repo and return them from the action

 ### hello world!